 To help you get to know Databricks, you can try it out for free.
 You can choose between Databricks Platform Free Trial and Community Edition subscriptions.
-This topic describes these options and how to sign up and manage your subscription.
+Both options give you free Databricks units (DBUs), units of Apache Spark processing capability per hour based on VM instance type.

 Databricks Platform Free Trial is more flexible, but Databricks uses compute and S3 storage resources in your AWS account.
 During the sign-up process you grant Databricks privileges to access your AWS account and an S3 bucket.
 When you register for the trial, you can request credit for free AWS resources.
 When your free trial ends you receive an email informing you that you are automatically enrolled in the Databricks Standard Plan and can add optional features.

-You can cancel any Databricks subscription at any time in the Account Console.
+You can cancel either subscription at any time in the Account Console.

 Fill in the registration form.

-To get free AWS credits, click learn more.
+To get request free AWS credits, click Apply for free AWS credit.

 Fill out the PoC credit application and click Submit.
 Wait until you are contacted by Databricks before you continue with the trial registration process.